koplec/go-echo-sample/README.md

-# OpenAPI Validation Example with Multiple Variants
+# OpenAPI Validation Example with Background Worker System

-This project demonstrates OpenAPI 3.0.3 specification validation in a Go Echo server using kin-openapi, oapi-codegen, and sqlc for database operations.
+This project demonstrates OpenAPI 3.0.3 specification validation in a Go Echo server using kin-openapi, oapi-codegen, and sqlc for database operations, plus a complete background job processing system.

 ## Features